-Logically, 1966 is the first real you to include a substantive amount of releases of rock albums in the form that the “rock album” would take in subsequent years – original material, musician and band oriented.
+1966 was the first year to include a substantive amount of releases of rock albums in the form that the “rock album” would take in subsequent years – original material, musician and band oriented.
 Sure, there were many great rock albums in 1965 and previous, but these were fewer and further between, and came mainly from the Bob Dylan and Beatles camps.
 All that being said, 1966 was an incredible year for rock albums.
 Everything was new and experimental and sonically, technology was coming into form.

-We featured albums from the year 1966 during September and October 2011.
-During that 45th anniversary celebration of this music, we originally reviewed 12 albums:
+We originally featured albums from the year 1966 during September and October 2011.

 The Beatles – Revolver